rethread-studio/rethread/code/software-evolution/js_processor/README.md

 cargo run --release
 ```

 Point the system folder dialog to the root of the trace data.
-It will collect and format all js, write it to `full_source.js` and write the indentation data as csv to `indent_profile.csv`.
+It will collect and format all js and write the indentation data as csv to `indent_profile.csv`.
+For the built in help, run `cargo run --release -- --help`

 If you want to process many traces at a time, run with